roiz3n/linux-gaming-optimization/README.md

 To convert mouse sensitivity from a percentage (e.g. `25%`) into a libinput Accel Speed value (e.g. `-0.75`), simply subtract `1` from the percentage (e.g. `0.25 - 1 = -0.75`).
 Make sure you set your Accel Profile to `flat` as well (to disable acceleration).

-If you want to separate vertical and horizontal sensitivity (Xorg only), what you have to do is create a file in `/etc/X11/xorg.conf.d/` called something like `50-mouse-sensitivity.conf`, with the following content:
+However, if you want to separate vertical and horizontal sensitivity (Xorg only), what you have to do is create a file in `/etc/X11/xorg.conf.d/` called something like `50-mouse-sensitivity.conf`, with the following content:

 ```
 Section "InputClass"